iampeterbanjo/iampeterbanjo.com/blog/README.md

 ## Notes

+- During develompent make sure to use localhost and NOT 0.0.0.0 to enable service workers.
 - Workbox caches pages using [service workers][3] so during development multiple page refreshes may be required.

 [1]: http://localhost:8000